What is Continuous Testing?

 Everyone accepts that Agile and DevOps are all about change—transforming Dev/Ops people, processes, and technologies to deliver innovative software as rapidly as possible.
 In spite of all this change, one thing tends to remain the same: the software testing process.
 One recent study reports that 70% of organizations have adopted Agile, but only 30% automate testing.
 A separate study found that while Agile adoption is now near 88%, only 26% of Agile organizations have broadly adopted test automation.

 In other words, testing processes remain stuck in the past even as organizations invest considerable time and effort into transforming their development processes to meet today’s and tomorrow’s business demands.
-Most legacy testing tools and processes are unfit for the type of Continuous Testing that Agile and DevOps require due to:
+Most legacy software testing tools and processes are unfit for the type of Continuous Testing that Agile and DevOps require due to:

 Inability to “Shift Left”